HomeDev GuideAPI Reference

 Limitations

-The Optimizely Search & Navigation .NET client API's Select method is less powerful than the in-memory LINQ version.
-Compared to most other LINQ providers, the method is powerful.
+The Optimizely Search & Navigation .NET client API's Select method is less powerful than the in-memory LINQ version, but it is powerful compared to most other LINQ providers.

 The Select method's primary limitation is that it does not support projecting from complex types, except for enumerables of non-complex types.
 In other words, in the example above, you could not project the full Author object.
 However, you could project individual fields from the Author object to a complex object.

 Another limitation is that the Select method can not project user-defined functions or delegates.
-When you use a user-defined function, it could request and load the entire object, including the binary attachment fields and nested objects.
+A user-defined function can request and load the entire object, including the binary attachment fields and nested objects.
 Avoid using user-defined functions or delegates.
 Instead, explicitly declare the projection in the select expression.

 Examples